rothos/protocol_1/index.md

 Layering and occlusion can make it very hard to turn tubes into junctured awareness tubes.
 But, sensation and actuation, the inputs and outputs of tubes can’t be blocked.
 Sensation is always happening for all of a person’s tubes, at every layer.
 And actuation is always happening at the termination of every tube.

 If an adult has childhood confusions or uncertainties or inabilities and/or (by defintion unhealed) hurts and traumas in their system, then this can be problematic because that childhood self can be triggered.
 And then that person’s behavior, in a particular situation, will have behaviors reminiscient of childhood, which can be inappropriate, maladaptive, or dangerous to relationships or livelihood.
-So this must be careful managed.
+So this must be carefully managed.

 A person manages always-triggerable lower layers by reducing the scope of their lives (never entering particular situations), creating controlled situations (only entering situations that they themselves have carefully prearranged), managing attention in situations (carefully using actuation to manage the sensation stream), or arranging temporary compensatory sinks (teeth-gritting, white-knuckling, stomach-clenching, etc.).
 [An alternative, of course, if resources are available, is to take the time to naturalize layer after layer, to find noncompensatory solutions and thereby widening the scope of life.]